 A credit report is a document put together by credit bureaus and it details how you have used credit over the years.
 Your credit report shows your:

 - Personal information including your name and address (current and previous)

 - Employment: current and previous

-- Open and closed credit/loan accounts, account payment history, all outstanding balances
+- Open and closed credit/loan accounts, account payment history, and outstanding balances

 - Credit inquiries

 - Collections, bankruptcies, lawsuits, foreclosures, if any

 Essentially, it shows your financial history, how you have used credit in the past, and how you are currently managing your debts.
 Lenders report all this information to the credit bureaus and they update your credit report on a regular basis.